Skip to main content

 This section describes how to use the Tilesets CLI to generate a tileset.

-1. Download the data you'll use to create the tileset:
+1. Download a compressed folder of the data you'll use to create the tileset, by clicking the button below:

 arrow-downDownload line-delimited GeoJSON

-1. Extract the data to produce three sample data files.
+1. Extract the compressed folder you downloaded to produce three sample data files.

 2. Using the Tilesets CLI, create a tileset source for each of the data files.
 Give each source a unique name.
 Replace {username} with your Mapbox username.